US Fed set to slow rate hikes but signal inflation fight not over

 The aim is to rein in inflation, which surged to its fastest pace in decades in mid-2022 but has since come off a peak.

+In a statement, a Federal Reserve spokesperson said the policy-setting Federal Open Market Committee meeting started at 9am ET (1400 GMT) as scheduled.

-Policymakers are widely expected to announce a 0.25 percentage point rate hike at the end of their two-day meeting, slowing from a half-point increase in December and steeper hikes before that.
+Policymakers are widely expected to announce a 0.25 percentage point rate hike at the end of their two-day gathering, slowing from a half-point increase in December and steeper hikes before that.

 Not done yet